 Since the major challenge presented by dark social is that the traffic is difficult to track, one creative way to get around this obstacle is to track links themselves.

-Acting as an indirect way to trace links and circumvent the gaps in traditional analytical methods, thinking creatively about how to illuminate dark social can be a useful approach to follow.
+This acts as an indirect way to trace links and circumvents the gaps in traditional analytical methods.
+Thinking creatively about how to illuminate dark social can be a useful approach to follow.

 2. See it as an opportunity for cross-channel engagement

-More than just a question of monitoring traffic, one way to capitalise upon dark social is to use it as an opportunity to drive cross-channel engagement with consumers.
+But there is more than just a question of monitoring traffic.
+One way to capitalise upon dark social is to use it as an opportunity to drive cross-channel engagement with consumers.
 Social Media Examiner suggests that one way to do this is to use it as a method of building consumer-relations and dealing with feedback and customer service.

-Pointing to Adidas as an example, Social Media Examiner argues that by advertising links to set up customer service chats on Twitter, for example, organisations are able to direct the manner and platform of the conversation to a realm that suits them, alleviating the tendency of customers to jump straight to social media when a problem or complaint arises.
+Pointing to Adidas as an example, Social Media Examiner supports advertising links that are set up customer service chats on Twitter.
+Organisations are then able to direct the manner and platform of the conversation to a realm that suits them.
+This alleviates the tendency of customers to jump straight to social media when a problem or complaint arises.

-There is no one-stop-solution for confronting the challenge of dark social, particularly given the fact that those reluctant to share content openly on social media are unlikely to change their behaviour easily.
-By first understanding dark social and the challenges it can pose, and then addressing these challenges with creative solutions, brands and marketers can readjust their relationship to dark social to create opportunities rather than blind spots.
+There is no one-stop-solution for confronting the challenge of dark social.
+Those reluctant to share content openly on social media are unlikely to change their behaviour easily.
+But, now you understand dark social and the challenges it can pose, you can take action.
+Address challenges with creative solutions!
+Brands and marketers can readjust their relationship to dark social to create opportunities rather than blind spots.